teddstax/watsonx-langflow-agent/README.md

  ![langflow-vector-search](./assets/langflow-vector-search.png)

 ### 5. 📈 Adding structured data
-**Goal:** Enable your Agent to retrieve structured order and product details.
+**Goal:** Every enterprise has structured data alongside unstructured data and often these are related to each other.
+This step enables your Agent to retrieve structured order and product details.

 #### Preparation: Add Orders data
 1. Browse to your `support_agent` database on [Astra DB](https://astra.datastax.com)